The Marketing Talent Gap: What CMOs are saying about hiring in 2025

 Closing Thoughts

-The survey makes one thing clear: marketing talent in2025 must be both specialised and versatile.
+The survey makes one thing clear: marketing talent in 2025 must be both specialised and versatile.
 The hardest-to-hire roles are those demanding a rare blend of creativity, commercial acumen, and digital fluency.

 For hiring managers, the challenge is two-fold – securing scarce talent externally while developing existing teams internally.
-For jobseekers, the opportunity is significant: invest in upskilling around data, AI,customer experience, and financial acumen, and you’ll be positioned at the top of the market.
+For jobseekers, the opportunity is significant: invest in upskilling around data, AI, customer experience, and financial acumen, and you’ll be positioned at the top of the market.

 Above all, these insights reinforce the value of community knowledge-sharing.
 By understanding the collective challenges CMOs face today,we can better prepare tomorrow’s marketing leaders.